wkorando/presentations/java-dop/designing.md

 Ensure the data within a class cannot be unexpectedly changed, and ensure clients are aware of this as well.

-Records only offer shallow immutability, which might require active intervention by the developer to ensure the claim remains truly immutabile.
+Records only offer shallow immutability, which might require active intervention by the developer to ensure the claim remains truly immutable.

 VV